alexs2112/University-Notes/2023-Winter/GLGY307/06 - Major Groups of Fossils.md

 	 - Evolved independently of different groups at least 8 times
 	 - Choanoflagellate, look almost identicle to tissue cells within a sponge mass (implies evolution)
 		 - Can't have evolved, sponges are 600m years, choanoflagellate spore is only 300k years

+### Animalia: Invertebrates
+ - Sponges (poriferans)
+ - Cnidarians (include corals and medusa): Colonies/solitary organisms in the oceans, evolved after the great dying (permian/mesozoic boundary)
+	 - Quite different than the corals today, primitive
+ - Lophophorates (bryozoans and brachiopods): Organ used to catch food
+	 - Bryozoans: Known as colonial, long fossil record in marine organisms, colonized brackish and some freshwaters
+	 - Brachiopods: Solitary organisms, can cluster together, soft body protected by two valves.
+Attach to seafloor by organ that comes between the two valves, can be opened and closed.
+Extraordinarily long fossil record (calcium carbonate, fossilize well)
+ - Molluscs: protect soft body with a shell that consists mostly of aragonite, calcite.
+Wide variability in their appearance and body plan.
+ - Arthropods: segmented appendages, body is protected by a carapace.
+Variable morphology, evolve at high rates.
+	 - Trilobites are particularly important (three parts of their body, tri)
+ - Echinoderms: Represent groups of invertebrates with highest diversity, starfish and stuff, soft body protected by thicker test covered by small pieces.
+	 - After death of organism, these plates are detached and the rest is disintegrated, rare to find the whole thing together
+ - Graptolites: Extinct group, only occur as colonial organisms

+### Animalia: Chordates
+ - Conodonts: Chewing apparatus fossilize equally
+ - Evolved to vertebrates, Haikouichthys is the earliest vertebrate we know of
+	 - Ascidians/Tunicates: Microscopic pieces
+ - Vertebrates: Fishes, reptiles, birds, mammals